PythonWillRule/GettingCleaning/CodeBook.md

 #### for Getting & Cleaning Data Course
 ###### by Richard Wheeler

 Analysis is performed by the R script called "run_analysis.R".
-It writes out a file called "spresult.csv" which is the tidy data set of the smart phone measurment test and traning results.
+It writes out a file called "spresult.txt" which is the tidy data set of the smart phone measurment test and traning results.
 It also returns this result upon exiting the script.

 #### Script Details